 Library staff do not perform in-depth research for lawyers.
 Contact us for a current list of researchers who provide legal research services.

 Library staff curate web collections, including ebook collections available to Society members via the online Lawyers’ Reading Room, full-text articles available via the Barristers’ Library Discovery Catalogue, and a wide variety of resources compiled in the Equity Portal.

 These online resources licensed for lawyer use are available on the library user computers at the Barristers’ Library in Halifax; the Kings County Barristers’ Library in Kentville; and the Simon J. Khattar Memorial Barristers’ Library in Sydney:

 - Seven divisions of O’Brien’s Online (forms and precedents)

 - LawSource, FamilySource, CriminalSource and Estates&TrustsSource in WestlawNext Canada

 - HeinOnline (U.S. and Canadian journals, U.S. primary law and case law links)

-Follow the links for more information on L&IS services and fees, locations and hours, subject research guides, tips on keeping current, and links to Barristers’ Library Catalogue, Civil Procedure Rules and related material, case law, legislation, and quantum tables.
+Follow the links for more information on Barristers’ Library services and fees, locations and hours, tips on keeping current, and links to Library Catalogue, Civil Procedure Rules and related material, case law, legislation, and legal citation guides.